-Students wishing to make an appointment with their school counselor or with student service personnel (psychologist, social worker, learning consultant, etc.) are to request an appointment slip from their homeroom teacher.
+Students wishing to make an appointment with their guidance counselor or with student service personnel (psychologist, social worker, learning consultant, etc.) are to request an appointment slip from their homeroom teacher.
 A pass will be sent to the homeroom teacher for the student.
-Students may make an appointment by stopping before or after school hours in the Guidance & Counseling Department.
+Students may make an appointment by stopping before or after school hours in the guidance office.